surfkansas/chalice-shrubbery/README.md

 pip install chalice-shrubbery
 ```

-Chalice Shrubbery requres both Chalice and the AWS CLI to be installed in the environment where it is used.
+Chalice Shrubbery requires both Chalice and the AWS CLI to be installed in the environment where it is used.
 These are intentionally omitted from the requirements of this package.

 Guidelines for getting started with Chalice are available here: